Preview and Programme DVR Intervals

 Reset Live Manifest Timeshift

-When issued, this option will removes older segments from live manifests.
+When issued, this option will remove older segments from live manifests.
 This resets or reduces the time-shift (DVR) window.
+This action helps you control how much content remains accessible during a live event.

 The original time-shift window does not change.
 Newer segments will be added and not removed from the